One of the most stunning pieces of land art in the United Kingdom neighbours Sunnyside Lodges.

 That, of course, is perhaps a natural progression as the nearby towns of Sanquhar and Kirkconnel are former mining centres.

-The nearby ancient Royal Burgh of Sanquhar offers a range of shops and bars as well as a glimpse into Scotland’s past.
-The former mining town still boasts its old Tollbooth, once the centre of municipal life and the jail, now a museum
+The ancient Royal Burgh of Sanquhar offers a range of shops, bars, a swimming pool and a railway station.
+It’s old Tollbooth, once the centre of municipal life and the jail, is a museum.
+Opposite, the arts theme continues with the A’ the Airts centre.

-Across the road stand A’ the Airts, the arts centre of the Nith Valley and home to the famous Sanquhar knitting pattern once favoured by Prince Charles.
-On the southern outskirts stand the remains of the medieval castle with its links to William Wallace and Robert the Bruce.
+The town is home to the famous Sanquhar knitting pattern, once favoured by Prince Charles, and the hand knitting skills are still practised today.
+At the southern end stand the remains of the medieval fortress, Sanquhar Castle, which has links to William Wallace and Robert the Bruce.

 The A76 trunk road is the main artery of the Nith Valley, the route no doubt ridden hundreds of times by Scotland’s national bard, Robbie Burns, travelling between his native Ayrshire and Dumfries where he spent the latter part of his life and is buried.
 You can check out Burns’ association with this part of the valley at the museum.